 While most people associate training with puppies, the reality is that dogs can learn at any age.
 Adult dogs are often easier to train than young puppies because they have more self-control.
-It's also important to keep training your dog as he matures.
-It will keep his mind sharp and offer the mental stimulation and structure that he needs.
-The following tips are mainly for owners that have recently adopted an adult dog, but they can also be used to train older pets that may need to gain new skills.
+It's also important to keep training your dog as it matures.
+It will keep your dog's mind sharp and offer the mental stimulation and structure that it needs.
+While these tips are mainly for owners that have recently adopted an adult dog, they can also be used to train older pets that may need to gain new skills.

 If you have just brought an adult dog into your home, allow him some time to adjust.
 An adult dog comes with its own history which can make it nervous about its new surroundings.
 Don't give up on your new dog after only a few days.
 Your adult dog may need a period of adjustment which can take anywhere from a few days to a month or so.
 Once your adult dog realizes it has found its forever home, it will soon settle into being part of the family.
 There may be some unique challenges and opportunities when it comes to training a shelter dog.

 Don't assume an adult dog is house trained or well-behaved in the house.
 Treat your adult dog just as you would a new puppy.
 Keep it in a crate when you are not able to supervise him.
 When you release it from the crate, take him immediately to the place outside where you want him to relieve himself.
 If it does not relieve itself, re-crate it and try again a little later.

 Be sure that the crate you select is large enough and strong enough to contain your adult dog comfortably.
 The dog should be able to stand up, move around, and stretch out without difficulty.
 Soft-sided crates are often too flimsy to stand up to the needs of an adult dog; the best option is usually a metal wire crate that can be folded for transportation.
 Provide your crated dog with water, soft blankets, and chew toys, and be sure that you provide your pet with enough attention, exercise, and outdoor time to relieve itself.